airbnb/javascript/react_redux/README.md

     <Foo />
     ```

-  - Do not pad JSX curly braces with spaces. eslint: [`react/jsx-curly-spacing`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-curly-spacing.md)
+  - Do not pad JSX curly braces with spaces.

     ```jsx
     // bad